Skip to main content

 Settlement fee0.1% (10 bps)Deducted from each filled intent’s inputSettler

-Direct swap fee0.2% standard / 1% launch poolsCharged on non-intent swaps via beforeSwap50% treasury, 50% surplus
+Direct swap fee (standard pools)ConfigurableCharged on non-intent swaps via beforeSwap~1/3 treasury, ~2/3 surplus

 Gas reimbursementGas-basedDrawn from surplus, capped per batchSettler